It’s important to understand the role of certificate authorities before making a choice

 Selecting the right certificate authority for your websites is crucial, yet it often goes under the radar.
 Often the website owners look for the cheapest available certificate.
 But cyber-attacks on a business website don’t go unnoticed by online users.
 It can leave a huge dent on your reputation consequently plunging your revenues.
 Here are the factors that you should acknowledge before making a choice.

-- Security measures taken by the CA to protect cryptographic keys
+- Security measures are taken by the CA to protect cryptographic keys

 - Rigor employed in the validation process